Understanding Cancer -- Diagnosis and Treatment

 Some mind/body therapies improve quality of life for cancer patients through behavior modification; others encourage expression of emotions.
 Behavior therapies such as guided imagery, progressive muscle relaxation, hypnotherapy, and biofeedback are used to alleviate pain, nausea, vomiting, and the anxiety that may occur in anticipation of, or after, cancer treatment.
 Individual or group counseling allows patients to confront problems and emotions caused by cancer and receive support from fellow patients in a group setting.
 Patients who pursue these types of therapies tend to feel less lonely, less anxious about the future, and more optimistic about recovery.

 Nutrition, Diet, and Cancer

 Scientific evidence suggests that nutrition may play a role in cancer prevention.
 Observational studies have shown that cancer is more common in some people with certain dietary habits -- such as colorectal cancer in people who have diets rich in meat products.
 So far, data has not supported the use of any vitamins or supplements to decrease the risk of cancer.
-In fact, studies on beta carotene and vitamin E, have shown that they actually increase cancer risk.
+In fact, studies show some supplements may increase cancer risk, such as lung cancer risk in smokers taking beta carotene and prostate cancer risk in men taking high doses of vitamin E.

 Acupuncture and Acupressure